|A very simple salad made with cooked shrimp, iceberg lettuce, fresh tomatoes and dressed with mayonnaise.|

-Shrimp and SaladThis is my version of what my mother and father in law call shrimp salad and I absolutely love it, even though I struggled with what to call it myself, since when I think of shrimp salad, I think of the shrimp and egg salad I grew up with and love so much.
+Shrimp and Iceberg Lettuce SaladThis is my version of what my mother and father in law and The Cajun call shrimp salad and I absolutely love it, even though I struggled with what to call it myself, since when I think of shrimp salad, I think of the shrimp and egg salad I grew up with and love so much.

-It's a very simple salad that includes nothing but shrimp, lettuce, tomato and mayonnaise.
-My mother in law boils the shrimp, but sometimes I like to saute them in a skillet with hot oil or butter and a sprinkle of my fabulous favorite Slap Ya Mama and some Old Bay.
+It's a very simple salad that includes nothing but highly seasoned shrimp, iceberg lettuce, tomato and mayonnaise.
+Most often this salad comes about using leftover shrimp from a boil, but sometimes I just want the salad apart from that.
+For that, I just do a simple pan saute in a skillet with hot oil or butter and a sprinkle of my fabulous favorite Slap Ya Mama and some Old Bay.
 Either way works.
-I think she probably uses a bit more mayo than I do, but I found about a half cup for the full recipe was plenty.
+I think my mother in law probably uses a bit more mayo than I do, but I found somewhere between a 1/4 to 1/2 cup for the full recipe is usually enough for us.

 While y'all know that I use my shortcuts here and there, a few of the recipes that you see here are somewhat complex "homestyle" scratch cooking, at least ingredient-wise, because they involve building layer upon layer of flavors to reach the final result.
-Without a doubt that is delicious, and even if reserved for weekend or vacation cooking, worth every single ounce of effort.
+They're not hard - they just take a little hands on work.
+Without a doubt that is delicious, and even if reserved for only weekend or vacation cooking, worth every single ounce of effort.

-Sometimes though it is the most simple of things that are so good.
+Sometimes though it is the most simple of things that are just so good.
+This, is that.
+Here's how to make this simple shrimp and iceberg lettuce salad.

-Recipe: Shrimp and Salad©From the Kitchen of Deep South Dish
+Recipe: Shrimp and Iceberg Lettuce Salad©From the Kitchen of Deep South Dish

 Prep time: 10 min | Yield: About 4 to 6 servings

-- 1-1/2 to 2 pounds of small to medium shrimp, peeled, deveined and patted dry
+- 1-1/2 pounds small to medium shrimp, peeled, deveined and patted dry

-- Sprinkle of Cajun seasoning (like Slap Ya Mama), or to taste
+- 1/2 teaspoon Cajun seasoning (like Slap Ya Mama), or to taste

 - Kosher salt and freshly cracked black pepper, to taste

 Wash and drain the lettuce, but do not spin it.
-Tear it into bite sized pieces and set aside.
-Heat the canola oil in a cast iron skillet over medium high heat, add the shrimp and sprinkle with Cajun seasoning.
+Tear it into bite sized pieces and set aside in a large lidded storage bowl.
+Heat the oil in a cast iron skillet over medium high heat, add the shrimp and sprinkle with Cajun seasoning and Old Bay.
 Saute just until pink and set aside to cool.
-Can also boil the shrimp unpeeled instead; cool then peel.
+Can also boil the shrimp unpeeled instead; cool then peel, or use leftover shrimp from a boil.

-Add the lettuce to a large bowl, toss with the mayonnaise.
+Toss lettuce with the mayonnaise.
 Top with the tomatoes and their juices, season with salt and pepper and add the cooled shrimp.
 Toss again.
 Serve immediately, or cover and refrigerate, giving it a toss every now and then to mix up.
 Better if it sits in the fridge for a little bit.

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.